Public Spaces Protection Order

 - Prevent the dog from entering a fenced-off children’s play area

 - Put the dog on a lead when requested by an authorised officer

 - Keep the dog on a lead around the café area at Daventry Country Park

-Anyone who breaches the PSPO faces a £100 fixed penalty notice or potentially court action, which could result in a fine on conviction of up to £1,000.
-These offences have been enforceable since 1st April 2016.
+Anyone who breaches any of the regulations listed above faces a £100 fixed penalty notice or potentially court action, which could result in a fine on conviction of up to £1,000.

 Dog warden service